battlecode/bc18-scaffold/README.md

 Unfortunately, since we don't have docker we'll have to install some other things.

-Note that if you are copying over an old game (that used to run in docker), you HAVE to copy the new run.sh and run.bat files for your language from the correct examplefuncsplayer folder.
+Note that if you are copying over an old player (that used to run in docker), you HAVE to copy the new run.sh and run.bat files for your language from the correct examplefuncsplayer folder.
 Your code will continue to work *inside* docker, but will not work outside of it without the new run.sh and run.bat files.

 ### Windows
 First, install Python 3.6 64 bit.
 If you have a python 3 install but it isn't 64 bit this won't work.